kyeser/bibliographies/ludomusicology.md

 * Miller, Kiri.
 2012. [*Playing Along: Digital Games, YouTube, and Virtual Performance*](https://www.amazon.com/Playing-Along-Digital-YouTube-Performance/dp/0199753466/).
 New York: Oxford University Press.
 * Moseley, Roger.
 2013a.
 “Digital Analogies: Techniques of Sonic Play.” *Sounding Out!*, November 4. [https://soundstudiesblog.com/2013/11/04/digital-analogies-techniques-of-sonic-play/](https://soundstudiesblog.com/2013/11/04/digital-analogies-techniques-of-sonic-play/).
 * ———.
 2013b.
 “Playing Games with Music (and Vice Versa): Ludomusicological Perspectives on Guitar Hero and Rock Band.”
 In [*Taking It to the Bridge: Music as Performance*](https://www.amazon.com/Taking-Bridge-Music-as-Performance/dp/0472051776/), edited by Nicholas Cook and Richard Pettengill, 279–318.
 Ann Arbor: The University of Michigan Press.
 * ———.
 2016. [*Keys to Play: Music as a Ludic Medium from Apollo to Nintendo*](https://doi.org/10.1525/luminos.16).
 Oakland: University of California Press.
+* Munday, Rod.
+2007.
+“Music in Video Games.”
+In [*Music, Sound and Multimedia: From the Live to the Virtual*](http://edinburgh.universitypressscholarship.com/view/10.3366/edinburgh/9780748625338.001.0001/upso-9780748625338), edited by Jamie Sexton , 51–67.
+Edinburgh: Edinburgh University Press.
 * Schartmann, Andrew.
 2013. [*Maestro Mario: How Nintendo Transformed Videogame Music into an Art*](https://www.amazon.com/Maestro-Mario-Andrew-Schartmann-ebook/dp/B00IB1XMZ0/).
 New York: Thought Catalog.
 * Sihvonen, Tanja.
 2011. [*Players Unleashed!
 Modding “The Sims” and the Culture of Gaming*](https://www.amazon.com/Players-Unleashed-Amsterdam-University-MediaMatters/dp/9089642013).
 Amsterdam: Amsterdam University Press.
 * Summers, Tim.
 2016. [*Understanding Video Game Music*](https://www.amazon.com/Understanding-Video-Game-Music-Summers/dp/1107116872/).
 Cambridge: Cambridge University Press.
+* Whalen, Zach.
+2007.
+“Video Game Music: The Case of *Silent Hill*.”
+In [*Music, Sound and Multimedia: From the Live to the Virtual*](http://edinburgh.universitypressscholarship.com/view/10.3366/edinburgh/9780748625338.001.0001/upso-9780748625338), edited by Jamie Sexton, 68–81.
+Edinburgh: Edinburgh University Press.